LittleHouse719/Constaintsolver_Yearlong/animationProfile.md

   }
 }
 ```
-The shapename could be anything shapename in the **shape** section.
+The "shapename" could be any name of shape in the **shape** section.

 Example:

 ```
 {
   "objects": {